Carnegie Museum of Natural History's

 birds banded in 2001, PARC is uniquely situated to capitalize on its bird

 capture techniques.
-Birds studied through our banding program may also
+Birds studied through our banding program may also be

-be utilized for bioacoustical, window avoidance, telemetry studies and more,
+utilized for bioacoustical, window avoidance, telemetry studies and more,

 all while handling these species in a gentle and humane manner.
-In
+In this way

-their enhanced survival as well.
+enhanced survival as well.